carl-alberto/_s/readme.txt

 = Does this theme support any plugins? =

-_s includes support for Infinite Scroll in Jetpack.
+_businessportfolio includes support for Infinite Scroll in Jetpack.

 == Changelog ==